Have news you must share? Get in touch with us via email at news@mustsharenews.com.

 According to an ICA photo, they were sandwiched between individual slices.

-A 49-year-old Malaysian man was arrested for the alleged attempt to smuggle duty-unpaid cigarettes into Singapore
+Authorities arrested a 49-year-old Malaysian man for allegedly attempting to smuggle duty-unpaid cigarettes into Singapore.

 The case was referred to Singapore Customs for further investigation.